 Due to these high concentrations of PCBs, the Oregon Health Authority and the Washington State Department of Health recommend that no one eat resident fish caught in the waters extending from Bradford Island upstream to the mouth of Ruckel Creek, approximately one mile north of Bonneville Dam.

-The Army Corps prepared a remedial investigation report in June 2012 (see below) to document what contamination remains at the site, where it is located, and the risk is presents to people and animals.
+The Army Corps prepared a remedial investigation report in June 2012 (see documents and supporting information) to document what contamination remains at the site, where it is located, and the risk is presents to people and animals.
 The report concluded that additional cleanup work was needed.

 In August 2017, the Corps completed a feasibility study (an evaluation of cleanup alternatives) for the four upland areas (landfill, pistol range, bulb slope and sandblast area).
 A copy is provided below.
 Based on this study, the Corps plans to remove the landfill and dispose of the waste at a permitted offsite landfill.
 They plan to remove surface soil at the pistol range and then cover the area with clean soil.
 The feasibility study concluded that no remediation is required for the sandblast area or bulb slope.
 DEQ and other members of the Technical Advisory Group disagreed with this conclusion.
 In response, the Corps proposed to address these areas for the purpose of source control, despite their conclusion that this work is not required to meet CERCLA requirements.
 The extent of work to be conducted at the sandblast area and the bulb slope is still being evaluated.